Decatur City Council concerned about how city is handling DHA discrimination allegations

 The settlement says the U.S. Department of Justice approached HUD with concerns about DHA.
 HUD conducted the review after that.

-Councilor Billy Jackson it should not matter who who instigated the investigation.
+Councilor Billy Jackson says it should not matter who who instigated the investigation.

 “Sometimes though people who are in this situation don’t know to complain, so it doesn’t bother me where the accusations came from,” Jackson said.